-It is also provided that where the income referred to in this section is derived from any deposit in a savings account held by, or on behalf of, a firm, an association of persons or a body of individuals, no deduction shall be allowed under this section in respect of such income in computing the total income of any partner of the firm or any member of the association or any individual of the body.
+It is also provided that where the income referred to in this section is derived from any deposit in a savings account held by, or on behalf of, a firm, an association of persons or a body of individuals, no deduction shall be allowed under section 80TTA in respect of such income in computing the total income of any partner of the firm or any member of the association or any individual of the body.
+Section 80TTB: Rs.
+50000 deduction on interest income to senior citizen

 Analysis of Section 80TTA